When you buy through our links, we may earn a commission. Learn more.

 Not letting any kind of small portable air compressor overheat is important for its longevity.

-If the inside components get too hot they will start to wear down faster and even break.
-If you want your portable tire inflator to last you need to give it time to let it cool.
+If the inside components get too hot, they will wear down faster and even break.
+If you want your portable tire inflator to last, give it time to cool.

-There is an auto shut off if it gets too hot, but it’s better to not let it get that overheated in the first place.
+There is an auto shut off if it gets too hot, but it’s better to not let it get that overheated.

 My Review Of The Slime 2X Heavy Duty Tire Inflator For Truck & RV Use